-To reach these goals, we use a Convolution Neural Network (CNN) trained on our own historic façades dataset (Fig. 3) to facilitate automatic semantic labelling of similar image sets.
+To reach these goals, we use a Convolution Neural Network (CNN) trained on our own historic façades dataset (Figure 3) to facilitate automatic semantic labelling of similar image sets.
 The images depict various architectural scenes, namely facades of historical buildings of several towns in Italy.
-The data was carefully selected in order to cover a large variety of historic buildings.
+The data was carefully selected in order to cover a large variety on architectural style of historic buildings.